nvoynov/punch/README.md

 ### "punch domain"

-Punch goes a bit further than just a source code generator for services an d entities and provides DSL for describing domains of those things.
+Punch goes a bit further than just a source code generator for services and entities and provides DSL for describing domains of those things.

 The `$ punch domain` command create `.punch/domain` folder with a few Ruby sources inside your punched project: